dansholds/grapple-comps-min/content/posts/14248-azbjjl-2024-southwest-classic.md

 Please make sure that you are in the correct weight division.
 You can not change divisions, if you do not make your designated division.
 No changes will be accepted in the tournament day, no refund.

-Example: -107.0 lbs (Rooster) means athlete must weigh 107.0 lbs or below with their Gi on, 107.1 lbs will result in a disqualification.
+Example- -107.0 lbs (Rooster) means athlete must weigh 107.0 lbs or below with their Gi on, 107.1 lbs will result in a disqualification.

-Read this for more information on weight classes:  http://azbjjl.com/uniform-weight-list/
+Read this for more information on weight classes-  http-//azbjjl.com/uniform-weight-list/

-OTHERS:
+OTHERS-

 Athletes will receive a complimentary event t-shirt which they should pick up at the event.
 All shirts must be picked up at the event’s shirt booth.
 AZBJJL is not responsible for shipping forgotten t-shirts.